Azure storage disaster recovery planning and failover

 Microsoft provides two REST APIs for working with Azure Storage resources.
 These APIs form the basis of all actions you can perform against Azure Storage.
 The Azure Storage REST API enables you to work with data in your storage account, including blob, queue, file, and table data.
 The Azure Storage resource provider REST API enables you to manage the storage account and related resources.

-After a failover is complete, clients can again read and write Azure Storage data in the new primary region.
-However, the Azure Storage resource provider does not fail over, so resource management operations must still take place in the primary region.
-If the primary region is unavailable, you will not be able to perform management operations on the storage account.
+After a failover is complete, clients can once again read and write Azure Storage data in the new primary region.
+However, the Azure Storage resource provider doesn't fail over, so resource management operations must still take place in the primary region.
+If the primary region is unavailable, you aren't be able to perform management operations on the storage account.

-Because the Azure Storage resource provider does not fail over, the Location property will return the original primary location after the failover is complete.
+Because the Azure Storage resource provider doesn't fail over, the Location property will return the original primary location after the failover is complete.

 Azure virtual machines

-Azure virtual machines (VMs) don't fail over as part of an account failover.
-If the primary region becomes unavailable, and you fail over to the secondary region, then you will need to recreate any VMs after the failover.
-Also, there's a potential data loss associated with the account failover.
+Azure virtual machines (VMs) don't fail over as part of a storage account failover.
+Any VMs that failed over to a secondary region in response to an outage need to be recreated after the failover completes.
+Account failover can potentially result in the loss of data stored in a temporary disk when the virtual machine (VM) is shut down.
 Azure recommends following the high availability and disaster recovery guidance specific to virtual machines in Azure.

 Azure unmanaged disks

-1. Before you begin, note the names of any unmanaged disks, their logical unit numbers (LUN), and the VM to which they are attached.
+1. Before you begin, note the names of any unmanaged disks, their logical unit numbers (LUN), and the VM to which they're attached.
 Doing so will make it easier to reattach the disks after the failover.

 2. Shut down the VM.

-3. Delete the VM, but retain the VHD files for the unmanaged disks.
+3. Delete the VM, but retain the virtual hard disk (VHD) files for the unmanaged disks.
 Note the time at which you deleted the VM.

-4. Wait until the Last Sync Time has updated, and is later than the time at which you deleted the VM.
-This step is important, because if the secondary endpoint hasn't been fully updated with the VHD files when the failover occurs, then the VM may not function properly in the new primary region.
+4. Wait until the Last Sync Time updates, and ensure that it's later than the time at which you deleted the VM.
+This step ensures that the secondary endpoint is fully updated with the VHD files when the failover occurs, and that the VM functions properly in the new primary region.

 5. Initiate the account failover.

-6. Wait until the account failover is complete and the secondary region has become the new primary region.
+6. Wait until the account failover is complete and the secondary region becomes the new primary region.

 7. Create a VM in the new primary region and reattach the VHDs.